joelvpayne/canlii-pdfetch/README.md

 ---

 Unfortunately, use of this script is against CanLII's terms of use: https://www.canlii.org/en/info/terms.html.
-This is a proof of concept.
+This was just a learning project.
 Do not use it.

 > Prohibited Uses